New to Alexa? Try these 7 skills first

 After you've gorged yourself on pizza, you might want to enable a workout skill.
 One of the most well-known is the 7-Minute Workout, which will guide you through the renowned workout, step by step.

-If you use the Echo Show ($230 at Amazon.com) or Spot, the skill will also tell you how to perform each exercise.
+If you use the Echo Show or Spot, the skill will also tell you how to perform each exercise.
 (This information is available in the Alexa companion app for those with a standard Alexa speaker without a display.)

 For other workout skills, consider the Five Minute Workout, Yoga Studio or Tabata Workout.